mswartz2/seniorDesign/schedule.md

 Next meeting: Saturday Nov 7th at 9am

-This weekend: finish default ASP.NET package, get TicketMAster basic info, add to project description, send Mike an email about when final presentation is
+This weekend: finish default ASP.NET package, get TicketMaster basic info, add to project description, send Mike an email about when final presentation is, compare Eventful and TicketMaster results

 Nov 10 - Nov 17th
 <ul>